-If you have HOCD and are feeling aroused, this does not evidence that your thoughts are true; it is just the nature of HOCD.
+If you have HOCD and are feeling aroused, this is not evidence that your thoughts are true; it is just the nature of HOCD.

 Feeling aroused down there – in your groin.